 What is the Gordon Growth Model?

-However, this doesn’t take into account that dividends will rise, which is where the Gordon Growth Model comes in.
-The model assumes that dividends will rise at a constant rate, so the model says that the price of a share should be next year’s dividend, again divided by the required rate of return by the investor less the long term growth rate of the dividend.
+This, however, does not consider that most would hope that dividends will rise -which is where Gordon’s growth model comes in.
+This model assumes that dividends will rise at a constant rate so the model says that the price of a share should be next year’s dividend, again divided by the required rate of return by the investor less the long-term growth rate of the dividend.

-So if a dividend is paid of 10p, the long-term growth rate is 4%, and the investors want a 15% return, then the value of the share is now 10p/(15 – 4) = 91p.Do you know what the Gordon Growth Model is?
-Click To Tweet
+So, if a dividend is paid of 10p, the long-term growth rate is 4%, and the investors want a 15% return, then the value of the share is now 10p/(15 – 4) = 91p.

 Strengths and Weaknesses of the Gordon Growth Model

-This model has its strengths and weaknesses.
-It does assume a single constant growth rate for dividends, so it has limited use for companies that have changing dividend patterns from year to year.
-However, where companies have predictable dividends, such as the utility companies, then it’s a useful valuation model.
+However, it does assume a single constant growth rate for dividends, so it has limited use for companies that have rapidly changing dividend patterns from year to year.
+However, where companies have predictable dividends, such as utility companies, then it’s a useful valuation model.

 Grab the resources you need!